 SO DO NOT SKIP IT.
 You have been warned.

 Key Ingredients in Whole Wheat Blueberry Muffins Recipe

 Buttermilk – this might sound a little weird to you, but using buttermilk (full fat please!) makes your healthy muffin recipes EXTRA light and fluffy.
 You could PROBABLY use almond milk with a little apple cider vinegar here if you’re dairy free, but it won’t have the same fat content, flavor and lightness!

 PLUS, then you can make some Sunday morning pancakes with the leftovers.
 You’re welcome.

 Greek yogurt – Adds a little bit of yummy tang and gives a SERIOUSLY fluffy texture.
 You COULD use low fat or fat free, but your muffins will not have near the flavor or richness as using full fat!

 Extra egg yolk – don’t knock it until you try it!
 Just like the avocado cookies, that extra egg yolk makes these muffins SUPER rich tasting – just like your fav bakery!

 White whole wheat flour – my most favorite baking flour.
 It’s light, like all purpose flour, but has all the awesome health benefits of whole wheat!
-You CAN use oat flour for gluten free, but you need to use a little more – 2 cups!
+Like the, healthy gluten free chocolate chip muffins you CAN use oat flour for gluten free, but you need to use a little more – 2 cups!
 They are still super yummy with oat flour!